rm3l/maoni/README.md

 one my Android apps, I needed a simple yet pleasant way to collect users' feedbacks, along with some contextual information.
-I experimented with a simple dialog, then tried a bunch of other libraries, but did not find one with screenshot capturing capabilities, not vendor lock-in, and which is almost a no-brainer as to integrating with any remote services.
+I experimented with a simple dialog, then tried a bunch of other libraries, but could not find one with screenshot capturing capabilities, not vendor lock-in, and which is almost a no-brainer as to integrating with any remote services.

 So as a way to give back to the Open Source community,